China in the Vietnam War: Confronting U.S. escalation

-The end of China’s assistance
+The end of China's assistance

 China's supply of weapons and other military equipment to Vietnam sharply increased in 1965 compared with 1964.
 The amount of China's military supply fluctuated between 1965 and 1968, although the total value of material supplies remained at roughly the same level.
+The presence of Chinese soldiers in North Vietnam peaked in 1967, with 170,000.
 But then in 1969–70, a sharp drop occurred, at the same time that all China's troops were pulled back.
 Not until 1972 would there be another significant increase in China's military delivery to Vietnam.
-Another figure shows that “When the last Chinese troops withdrew from Vietnam in August 1973, 1,100 soldiers had lost their lives and 4,200 had been wounded.”
+Another figure shows that "When the last Chinese troops withdrew from Vietnam in August 1973, 1,100 soldiers had lost their lives and 4,200 had been wounded."

-In 1968, China’s strategic environment changed as Sino-Soviet relations took a decisive turn for the worse.
-When China was seeking rapprochement with America, “North Vietnam was still locked in a desperate struggle with the Americans,” which created serious implications for Sino-DRV relations.
-These factors combined with the Cultural Revolution in China to trigger tension and conflict between Beijing and Hanoi, leading to the end of China’s assistance.
+In 1968, China's strategic environment changed as Sino-Soviet relations took a decisive turn for the worse.
+When China was seeking rapprochement with America, "North Vietnam was still locked in a desperate struggle with the Americans," which created serious implications for Sino-DRV relations.
+Relations between China and North Vietnam, and China's assistance to North Vietnam, declined over 1969–1970.

-International concerns about China’s involvement
+International concerns about China's involvement

 The Vietnam War affected the strategic interests of the People's Republic of China, the United States, and the Soviet Union as well as the relations between those great powers.
-Thus, different perspectives can give different ideas about China’s involvement in the Vietnam wars, especially from outsiders’ point of view, and may argue that there were ambitions behind China’s engagement.
+Thus, different perspectives can give different ideas about China's involvement in the Vietnam wars, especially from outsiders' point of view, and may argue that there were ambitions behind China's engagement.